localvar/localvar/content/posts/2021-2025/wasm-at-backend/index.en.md

 - WebAssembly runs in the sandbox, and any interaction with the outside can only be carried out after obtaining explicit permission, which results in excellent security.
-- The WebAssembly module is just a binary program and does not include an operating system environment, so it cannot be executed after compilation, as what we can do in Docker.
+- The WebAssembly module is just a binary program and does not include an operating system environment, so it is not executable just after compilation, as what we can do in Docker.

 Next, let’s go through the usage of WebAssembly in the back-end by examples.